w3c-cg/threat-modeling/models/decentralized-identities.md

 - **Opportunity loss** (_Discrimination_): This complex issue spans multiple areas.
 Digital divide: if digital identities are required for access to public services and no alternatives are present, and if they depend on certain hardware, software, or stable connectivity, it can lead to discrimination for people who do not have availability of these resources.
 In addition to discrimination within the same country, there is further discrimination if there is no “cross-border” interoperability between the technologies and implementations used by different governments.
 - **Economic loss** (_Discrimination_): the availability of digital identities and related credentials, which can contain a lot of information regarding wealth status, can be used to discriminate against access to credit.
 This can also be generalized - as was identified during a W3C breakout session concerns the Javons paradox.
 The more information available in this mode, the more likely it is that collection, particularly in greedy data-driven contexts, is abused.
-- **Dignity loss** (_Dehumanization_): For example, if the vocabulary does not correctly describe people's characteristics, this can reduce or obscure people's humanity and characteristics.
+- **Dignity loss** (_Dehumanization_): If the vocabulary does not correctly describe people's characteristics, this can reduce or obscure their humanity and characteristics.
 - **Privacy Loss** (_Surveillance_): if this technology is not designed and implemented properly, it can lead to surveillance by state and non-state actors such as government and private technology providers.
 For example, centralized or federated models are more prone to these threats, while decentralized models are less so, but it depends on how they are implemented.
 Therefore, it is necessary to provide privacy-preserving technologies and implement them properly.

 ### Other Threats and Harms